The following article was written by Chang Yang and Menghan An, youth fellows at China House Kenya in Nairobi.

 Although Chinese firms and individuals are trying to help the local women, they are discovering that providing effective aids is more complicated than they initially realized.
 “There was a Chinese woman supported me from grade two to grade seven, but her donation exceeded the cost of my school fees and the headmaster took the difference.
 After she found out what happened, she got angry and left.
 She stopped paying for school and the headmaster kicked me out of school,” Zulu, a woman from the slum shared her story.
 Oftentimes goodwill can have unintended negative consequences.

 Many Chinese people prefer to provide immediate financial supports without a systematic approach.
-This leads to a misconception that Chinese people are looking for quick and easy solutions to the complicated social issues.
+This leads to a misconception that Chinese people are looking for quick and easy solutions to complicated social issues.
 “American and British organizations, on the other hand, prefer long-term support.
 For example, the American Bureau of Population, Refugees, and Migration provided us with funding for three years,” Mercy recalled.

 As for employment, challenges do continue to exist in the gap between local vocational training NGOs and Chinese companies.
 “I know there are Chinese companies here.
-I tried to find a job at Chinese Construction Company as well, but I do not know how to apply for a job there,” said Lucy in Euphrasia Women Centre, completing the catering training programme.
+I tried to find a job at Chinese Construction Company as well, but I do not know how to apply for a job there,” said Lucy in Euphrasia Women Centre, completing the catering training program.
 In the meantime, Chinese corporations would also like to employ local people but can find it difficult to reliable personnel.

 Despite all the challenges, a new generation of Chinese people living in Africa is creating a positive impact.
 Candy has lived in Kenya for over two years and has volunteered at many different local NGOs.
 Recently, she collaborated with an NGO called Femme International on reproductive health education in the Mathare, the second largest slums in Nairobi.
 “Effective philanthropy must be rooted in local efforts and tailored to the community it is serving,” explained Candy.
 It is the community itself that understands its needs best and can come up with its own solutions.

 In addition to aid provided by individuals from China, some Chinese-led NGOs have also been established in Africa.
-China House, a social enterprise based in Nairobi, is currently working to connect Chinese companies and local NGOs devoted to female vocational trainings.
-NGOs like China House will become increasingly important, creating ties between society and the corporations.
+China House, a social enterprise based in Nairobi, is currently working to connect Chinese companies and local NGOs devoted to female vocational training.
+NGOs like China House will become increasingly important, creating ties between society and corporations.
 China House works with a multitude of NGOs to understand the skills and abilities of the communities they serve and match those skill sets with companies.

 Moringa School is a partner that China House works with.
 Founded by a Chinese-American, Moringa teaches computer skills such as Java to the local people, focusing on introducing women into the computer science industry.
-The female and male ratio in her classes already reaches 3:7, which is impressive given that employment in STEM industry in the United States is often more heavily skewed towards male.
+The female and male ratio in her classes already reaches 3:7, which is impressive given that employment in STEM industries in the United States is often more heavily skewed towards men.
 China House has contacted Moringa House, hoping to connect Moringa graduates with Chinese corporations.

 As Chinese involvement in African countries grows, African women are seeking out Chinese companies and NGOs to improve their quality of life.
 There are more Chinese people donating, helping, and volunteering their time.
 More companies are participating in CSR programs and trying to help the local people lift themselves up.
 There will inevitably be growing pains and challenges ahead but a new Chinese generation is trying to empower local women in Africa.